 “Wow, I am sitting on my floor, talking to myself about a father I don’t remember.
 I have a weapon on my arm, and I don’t know what to do with it.”

 There were tears building, but she shook them off.
 There will not be any more tears.
 If she had a sister.
 She had to escape this place, or she would die here.
 She tried hard to conjure an image of her parents, and just as she was sure the picture was building, the neural implant buzzed, and the thought disappeared.
 However, the memories were back in half an hour.
 The device was getting weaker.
 Though there was no way to know why, it felt like a positive omen.
 Leta took a deep breath and exhaled.
-It was from the tension-filled moments in the throne room.
+She was tense from the moments in the It was from the t throne room.

 Zeta was sound asleep when the Ultherian weapon activated.
 She jumped from her bed as the weapon pulsed.